Walter Mondale Fast Facts - KION546

 1972 – Wins reelection to the US Senate.

-1975 – Publishes his book, “The Accountability of Power: Toward a More Responsible Presidency.”
+1975 – His book, “The Accountability of Power: Toward a More Responsible Presidency,” is published.

 July 15, 1976 – Jimmy Carter asks Mondale to be his vice presidential running mate on the Democratic ticket.